 It shows that escape velocity is √2 times greater than orbital velocity.

 Certain conditions need to be taken into consideration.
-The main one is that the escape velocity should be square-root of 2 times larger than the orbital velocity to be free.
+The main one is that the escape velocity should be a square root of 2 times larger than the orbital velocity to be free.

-- When the velocities are the same, the object will be in constant orbit and the same elevation.
+- When the velocities are the same, the object will be in constant orbit and at the same elevation.

 - If escape velocity is less than orbital, then the orbit will diminish, which will result in the object crashing.

-- If it is more then the object will be free in the orbit and will likely float into space.
+- If it is more, then the object will be free in orbit and will likely float into space.

 The Motion of Satellites around Earth